-Annual expense related to the value of restricted stock was \$0.2 million for each of fiscal 2016, 2015 and 2014, all of which was recorded in SG&A expense in the Consolidated Statements of Income.
-Unrecognized compensation expense related to non-vested restricted stock awards as of April 3, 2016 was \$0.1 million and is expected to be recognized over a weighted average period of 0.3 years.
+Annual expense related to the value of restricted stock was \$0.3 million in fiscal 2017, \$0.2 million for both 2016 and 2015, all of which was recorded in SG&A expense in the Consolidated Statements of Income.
+Unrecognized compensation expense related to non-vested restricted stock awards as of April 2, 2017 was \$0.1 million and is expected to be recognized over a weighted average period of 0.3 years.

 Stock Option Awards.
-Our Board of Directors (the "Board") previously approved a long-term incentive equity compensation arrangement for our executive officers that provided for the grant of non-qualified stock options that vested at the end of a three-year period, although no stock options have been granted under this arrangement since the fiscal year ended March 28, 2010.
+Our Board of Directors (the "Board") previously approved a long-term incentive equity compensation arrangement for our executive officers that provided for the grant of non-qualified stock options that vested at the end of a threeyear period, although no stock options have been granted under this arrangement since the fiscal year ended March 28, 2010.
+As of April 2, 2017 and April 3, 2016 we had no stock options outstanding.
 During fiscal 2015, 9,333 options were exercised with an exercise price of \$19.90.
-As of April 3, 2016 we had no stock options outstanding.
-No expense was recorded in fiscal 2016, 2015 or 2014 related to the value of stock options.
+No expense was recorded in fiscal 2017, 2016 or 2015 related to the value of stock options.

-Note 8 - Share Repurchase Program
+Note 9 - Share Repurchase Program

-On May 29, 2014, our Board authorized a share repurchase program of up to 300,000 shares of our outstanding common shares.
+In May 2014, our Board authorized a share repurchase program of up to 300,000 shares of our outstanding common shares.
 Under the program, we are authorized to repurchase shares for cash on the open market or in privately negotiated transactions subject to applicable securities laws and regulations.
 Upon repurchase of the shares, we reduce our common stock for the par value of the shares with the excess applied against additional paid-in capital.
-We repurchased 127,852 of common stock at an aggregate purchase price of \$4.8 million during fiscal 2016, and 59,602 shares of common stock at an aggregate purchase price of \$2.2 million during fiscal 2015.
-As of April 3, 2016, the number of shares available to be purchased under the share repurchase program was 112,546.
+No shares were repurchased during fiscal 2017.
+We repurchased 127,852 of common stock at an aggregate purchase price of \$4.8 million during fiscal 2016, and 59,602 shares of common stock at an aggregate purchase price of \$4.8 million during fiscal 2017, the number of shares available to be purchased under the share repurchase program was 112,546.

-Note 9 - Profit Sharing, Employee Stock Ownership, Employee Stock Purchase and Pension Plans
+Note 10 - Profit Sharing, Employee Stock Ownership, Employee Stock Purchase and Pension Plans

-Company sponsored plans.
+Company Sponsored Plans.
 The majority of our non-bargaining unit employees are eligible to participate in a company-sponsored profit sharing plan.
-Contributions are made at our discretion subject to a maximum amount allowed under the Internal Revenue Code.
+Contributions are made at our discretion subject to a maximum amount allowed under the Internal Revenue Code ("IRC").
 The profit sharing plan contribution level for each employee depends upon date of hire, with those employees hired after April 1, 2012 eligible to receive a contribution that is 50% of the contribution made for employees hired on or before April 1, 2012.
-Our contribution to the profit sharing plan for fiscal 2016, fiscal 2015 and fiscal 2014 was 5% of each employee's eligible compensation for employees hired on or before April 1, 2012.
-In addition to the discretionary employer contribution described above, the profit sharing plan includes a 401(k) plan that allows employees to contribute pre-tax earnings up to the maximum amount allowed under the Internal Revenue Code, with an employer match of up to 5% of the employee's eligible compensation.
+Our contribution to the profit sharing plan for fiscal 2017, fiscal 2016 and fiscal 2015 was 5% of each employee's eligible compensation for employees hired on or before April 1, 2012.
+In addition to the discretionary employer contribution described above, the profit sharing plan includes a 401(k) plan that allows employees to contribute pre-tax earnings up to the maximum amount allowed under the IRC, with an employer match of up to 5% of the employee's eligible compensation.

 We have an employee stock ownership plan ("ESOP") covering the majority of our non-bargaining unit employees.
-Contributions are made at our discretion subject to a maximum amount allowed under the Internal Revenue Code.
+Contributions are made at our discretion subject to a maximum amount allowed under the IRC.
 The ESOP contribution level for each employee depends upon date of hire, with those employees hired after April 1, 2012 eligible to receive a contribution that is 50% of the contribution made for employees hired on or before April 1, 2012.
-Our contribution to the ESOP for fiscal 2016, fiscal 2015 and fiscal 2014 was 5% of each employee's eligible compensation for employees hired on or before April 1, 2012.
+Our contribution to the ESOP for fiscal 2017, fiscal 2016 and fiscal 2015 was 5% of each employee's eligible compensation for employees hired on or before April 1, 2012.